 Commonly Asked PhD Viva Questions and How to Answer Them

-While sticking to answering commonly posed questions may sound simple; however, being prepared for counter questions is equally important.
-Furthermore, it’s easy to go off on a tangent because of nervousness.
+While sticking to answering the most commonly asked questions might sound simple, it is equally important to be prepared for counter questions.
+Furthermore, it’s easy to go off on a tangent due to nervousness.
 This leads to opening up other lines of enquiry from the examiners in areas you hadn’t probably expected to be questioned about.

-Ideally, you aren’t expected to dictate your thesis to a tee.
+Ideally, you aren’t expected to dictate your thesis as it is.
 Examiners are interested in knowing your understanding of the research, its methods, analysis and findings, conclusion and implications, etc.

-Despite the difference in every PhD viva, you must be prepared to answer these common questions logically.
-Below are some specific PhD viva questions to prepare:
+Despite the differences in every PhD viva, you must be prepared to answer these common questions logically.
+Below are some popular PhD viva questions to prepare:

 1. Tell me about yourself.